About Stian Soiland-Reyes

 Biography

-Stian Soiland-Reyes is a Technical Architect and Research Associate at the eScience Lab in the Department of Computer Science.
+Stian Soiland-Reyes is a Senior Lecturer in FAIR, Open and Reproducible Digital Research and co-leader of the eScience Lab in the Department of Computer Science at The University of Manchester.

-As a joint researcher and software developer he is working on reproducibility, provenance and metadata to improve FAIR sharing of open research data and computational workflows, within ELIXIR Europe, European Open Science Cloud (EOSC) projects including EOSC-Life and the workflow repository WorkflowHub.eu, as well as building FAIR approaches for high-performance compute (HPC) environments within BioExcel.
+In his research he is working on reproducibility, provenance and metadata to improve FAIR sharing of open research data and computational workflows, within ELIXIR Europe, European Open Science Cloud (EOSC) projects and the workflow repository WorkflowHub.eu, as well as building FAIR approaches for computational workflows and FAIR Digital Objects.
 Stian contributed to the W3C PROV standard and its implementation in workflow systems.

 As one of the early founders to the Research Object approach for sharing research outputs using Linked Data, he is the co-lead of RO-Crate, a community-based lightweight approach to packaging and publishing research data with structured metadata.

-Stian graduated in 2006 with an MSc in Computer Science from the Norwegian University of Science and Technology (NTNU).
+Stian graduated in 2006 with an MSc in Computer Science from the Norwegian University of Science and Technology (NTNU) and in 2023 submitted his PhD thesis at the Informatics Institute of the University of Amsterdam.

-He has more than two decades of experience as an IT professional, including 15 years as a software developer working across academia and industry.
-He joined the eScience Lab in 2005 (then called the myGrid team), where he became the Technical Lead Developer of the open-source scientific workflow management system Taverna, which he helped transition to the Apache Software Foundation incubator.
+He has more than two decades of experience as an IT professional, including 16 years as a software developer working across academia and industry.
+He joined the eScience Lab in 2005 (then called the myGrid team), where he became the Technical Lead Developer of the open-source scientific workflow management system Taverna.
 As part of the EU FP7-funded Wf4Ever project, Stian contributed to the W3C PROV specifications for capturing provenance and co-developed the Research Object model and ontologies.
-In recent years, Stian has continued this passion for reproducibility, structured metadata and open scholarship with engagement in several projects related to FAIR, computational workflows, and RO-Crate.
+More recently Stian has continued this passion for reproducibility, structured metadata and open scholarship with engagement in several projects related to FAIR, computational workflows, and RO-Crate.
+In 2023, Stian became a Research Fellow and later a Senior Lecturer at the Department of Computer Science.

 Research projects